CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 >
 ```

-The CLI has autocomplete and help feature, so you can follow the built-in guide to load the data.
+The CLI has an autocomplete and help feature, so you can follow the built-in guide to load the data.